strvcom/ios-academy-2022/README.md

 pod install
 ```

-in the project folder from Terminal.
+in the Rick&Morty folder from Terminal.